ElizabethAMort/PHP/README.md

 Please note that the mysql connection information was removed in both files since my quick study did not reveal a quick way to implement password security.

+The code was written using VSCode, PHP 7.4, and mySQL 8.